5-8 Day Deluxe Tour Package

 This magical open-air theatre was lovingly built into the cliffs by an eccentric, Victorian lady with a vision; with the help of her gardener who established the sub-tropical garden surrounding this Greek-influenced structure.
 We can take in the panoramic view of Porthcurno Bay.
 Just a visit is a luxury but during open times there might be the option to view a production in this unique setting.
 Productions show Monday through Friday subject to availability.

 We conclude our day at the most westerly point of the United Kingdom from which, on a clear day, you can see the Isles of Scilly which sit 28 miles offshore.
-The stretch of the South West Coast Path we will take will be from Nanjizal beach where a beautiful song cave is nestled, walking past smugglers caves to the iconic Wolf Rock Lighthouse and Enys Dodnan arch.
+Choose to walk a section of the South West Coast Path, taking in the beauty of the Granite Cliffs and Enys Dodnan rock arch.
 Gaze upon its beauty before jumping back aboard the VW bus to return to your accommodation.

 Day 4 – Eden Project & Charles Town